SudoQ/DT2213-project/README.md

 ## Description
 This is a two-part instrument using one or two smartphones.
-The sound generation and gesture mapping is written in pure data using MobMuPlat.
+The sound generation and gesture mapping is written in pure data using the API of MobMuPlat.
 The primary melody instrument generates a synthesized string sound and is controlled by tilting the phone.
 [Karplus-Strong string synthesis](http://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis) was used to generate the plucked string sound.
 The secondary rhytmic instrument generates a drum sound and a bass string sound when tilted.